David P. Gillikin

 2003 Hans Ulens.
 The potentials of Saxidomus giganteus as a paleoclimate proxy.
 M.Sc. thesis.
 Gent University, Belgium.

 Union college BSc

-In prep Nicholas Weidhaas.
-Biogeochemistry and sediment transport though a tropical Andean paternoster lake system.
+2015 Nicholas Weidhaas.
+Biogeochemistry and sediment transport through a tropical Andean paternoster lake system: A modern calibration proxy for limnologically-based climate reconstructions.
 Undergraduate honors thesis, Union College.

 2014 Kyle McQuiggan.
 Holocene climate records from Belgian speleothems.
 Undergraduate honors thesis, Union College.

 2014 Holly Havel.
 Recent sub-Saharan African climate change tracked using freshwater mussel shell geochemistry.
 Undergraduate honors thesis, Union College.

 2013 Max Davidson.
 Vital effects on stable carbon isotopes in freshwater bivalve shells.
 Undergraduate honors thesis, Union College (MSc program, U Delaware).